Hurricane Nate County-by-County Final Summary

 Harrison County:

-Maximum storm surge: as much as four to ten-and-a-half feet.
+Maximum storm surge: as much as four to eleven feet.
 Maximum rainfall: as much as five inches.
 Maximum sustained winds: as high as 70 miles per hour.

-The near-hurricane-force wind lead to snapped trees, broken signs, and minor roof damage to homes and businesses.
+The near-hurricane-force wind led to snapped trees, broken signs, and minor roof damage to homes and businesses.

 Click here to read a preliminary report released by Harrison County.